'A floating prison': Cruise of Asia ends in virus quarantine

 YOKOHAMA, Japan (AP) — David Abel’s 50th wedding anniversary luxury cruise began with him eating his fill and enjoying the sights of East Asia.

-It’s ending with him quarantined in his cabin aboard the Diamond Princess for two extra weeks, eating a “lettuce sandwich with some chicken inside” and watching 20 infected people escorted off the ship, heading for hospitals for treatment of a new virus.
+It’s ending with him quarantined in his cabin aboard the Diamond Princess for two extra weeks, eating a “lettuce sandwich with some chicken inside” and watching as officials in hazmat-style suits escort dozens of infected people, some of them hiding their identities under sheets, off the ship to hospitals for treatment of a new virus.
+Officials said Friday that 61 people from the ship had the fast-spreading coronavirus.

-Abel is among hundreds of passengers on two cruise ships — in Japan and Hong Kong — caught in the drama and fear about the little-understood virus that just emerged in December.
-Tests are still pending on some passengers and crew who have symptoms or had contact with infected people.
+Japanese Prime Minister Shinzo Abe announced Thursday that Japan will deny entry of foreign passengers on another cruise ship heading to Japan — Holland America's cruise ship Westerdam, on its way to Okinawa from Hong Kong — because of suspected coronavirus patients found on the ship.

+The new immigration policy takes effect Friday to ensure border control to prevent the disease from entering and spreading further into Japan, Abe said.

-As Japanese officials loaded the ship with supplies Thursday to make the quarantine as bearable as possible, passengers took to social media to highlight small kindnesses by the crew and to complain about dwindling medicine, the quality of the food and the inability to exercise or even leave their cabins.
+As Japanese officials loaded the Diamond Princess with supplies to make the quarantine as bearable as possible, passengers took to social media to highlight kindnesses by the crew and to complain about dwindling medicine, the quality of the food and the inability to exercise or even leave their cabins.

-Their photos and videos showed the vessel that once had 3,711 passengers and crew is now a ghost ship, deserted reception areas, swimming pools and hallways.
+Their photos and videos showed the vessel that once had 3,711 passengers and crew is now a ghost ship of deserted reception areas, swimming pools and hallways.
 Babies on the Hong Kong ship were reportedly running out of diapers and milk.

 “I think for many passengers, it's going to be absolute boredom,” Abel said in a separate interview.
 He considers himself lucky that he has a cabin with a balcony.
 “The people I feel really sorry for are those with inside cabins who've got no natural light, no fresh air.
 It's going to be pretty grim for them for two weeks.”

 Grim is one way to describe the virus and the fear it's created.
-China counts more than 28,000 cases and it's spread to more than 20 countries.
+There have been more than 31,000 cases confirmed, and it's spread to some 24 countries.
 Still, fear has spread faster than the disease.
 Masks and hand sanitizer are sold out in many areas of Seoul, Tokyo and Bangkok.
 Health workers are striking in Hong Kong and anti-Chinese discrimination has been seen across Asia.
 Taiwan has banned international cruise ships.

 On the Diamond Princess, there were signs people were trying to make the best of a bad situation.